junlanlu/junlanlu.github.io/_posts/2023-04-01-pokemon-investing.md

 categories: fun
 ---

-# My Childhood Love for Pokémon Turned Into an Investment

 I grew up in the era of Pokémon, and as a kid, I was absolutely captivated by it.
 From playing the Pokémon games on my DS to opening up Pokémon cards at my local card shop, Pokémon was a huge part of my life.
 As I got older, I kept my love for Pokémon, and it eventually led me to start investing in Pokémon cards.

 ## Why Pokémon is a Decent Investment